Fran Ridge, Investigator

 Then they discovered that the light seemed to be keeping pace with them.
 Ronnie reported that when he speeded the car up, the object seemed to speed up.
-Also, when he decelerated, the object seemed to slow down, too.
-This continued, as indicated by the map included in this report.
+Also, when he decelerated, the object seemed to slow down, as well.
+This continued, as indicated by the map I included in this report.
 At first the light was on the south side of the car; then it crossed over in front to the north side.
 The transition took place when they were about 6 miles west of the Orchardville Road intersection.
-The object had been on their right (south) and keeping up with them, when all at once the object headed for the car.
+The object had been on their right (south) and had kept up with them, when all at once the object headed for the car.
 It appeared to get within a few hundred feet and then it suddenly gained altitude and stopped for several seconds over an electronic relay tower.
 Then the light shot across the road to the north side to the left of the car.
 It maintained this position for a while about 500 feet distant.

 Ronnie said he "really poured the coal" to the car and must have been doing 120 mph when he topped the hill on the gravel road.
 Then, he reported, the object flared bright orange and came straight toward him at high speed.
 It hovered over the car, within 100'.
 Just before it hovered it had swerved upward and Ronnie judged its size as that of an automobile.
-At the point right over the car his radio (tuned to WLS) went crazy with static, which was described as a loud whining sound..
+At the point right over the car his radio (tuned to WLS in Chicago) went crazy with static, which was described as a loud whining sound..
 At that time he noticed a "cooling effect".
-The object made another pass at the car, this time west to east, and at this point where the object was again overhead, the engine of the car started missing.
+The object made another pass at the car, this time west to east, and at this point where the object was again overhead, the automobile engine started missing.
 The object proceeded back to its position over the barn, hovered, changed to a duller orange.
 This small road running east to west is only about a mile long and the events that took place according to the witness indicates an increase in activity by the object, which really had the boy scared by now.

 When Ronnie woke his parents, they thought he had gone crazy.
 He told them that "it" had chased him home.
 He could hardly talk; every third or fourth word would trail off.
 Mr. Austin thought that somebody had chased the boy and was trying to hurt him, so he grabbed the shotgun as he went out the door.
 Ronnie told him that it wouldn't do any good.
-Orville Austin told us that when he saw the object hovering over the field, he understood what the boy was trying to say.
-He put the gun down.
+Orville Austin told us that when he saw the object hovering over the field, he understood what the boy was trying to say and put the gun down.
 The object started to move closer again so they went into the kitchen and turned out the lights, watching through the windows.
 Mr. Austin felt that the object was attracted by the lights.
 Then Ronnie told him to call the police.
 Orville tried but the phone was dead.
 Later, the phone was operating and he called Fairfield Police.
 He said that they thought he was joking.
 He wanted them to contact Scott Air Force Base which was 80 miles to the northwest.
-It was about l2:25 A.M. now.
+It was about 2:25 a.m. now.

 In all there were six witnesses of the original UFO: Ronnie, Phyllis, Orville, Ronnie's mother, Ronnie's sister Roxie, and his brother (name unknown).
 The total sighting time was 50-minutes.
 The other observers probably never saw the UFO; but probably the morning star.

-The above report was derived from corrected versions of the WAYNE COUNTY PRESS, our interview with Ronnie's father, and story by Jeffrey Liss (FATE).
+The above report was derived from corrected versions of the WAYNE COUNTY PRESS, our interview with Ronnie's father, and the story by Jeffrey Liss (FATE).

-The following day, August 5th, the WAYNE COUNTY PRESS interviewed Ronnie.
+The following day, August 5th, the WAYNE COUNTY PRESS had interviewed Ronnie.
 His parents were not at home; he was alone.
 The press report and report by Mr. Orville Austin differ in several ways.
 Orville stated to me that the WAYNE COUNTY PRESS had "put words in the boy's mouth".

 The Orville Austin interview produced several other findings:

-a) Ronnie's car was capable of very high speed, "easily could peg 100".
+a) Ronnie's car was capable of very high speeds, "easily could peg 100".
 Orville doesn't believe he was going that fast.
 I believe the loose gravel gave false mph at high (but short) acceleration.
 In any case, Orville said that he and the boy knew the road too well to take that kind of a risk, normally.

 c) Ignition interference was discussed.
 Mr. Austin did not confirm the fact that the object seemed to cause the E-M effect.
 It was mentioned in the WAYNE COUNTY PRESS articles.
-The only thing we have is the statement that the car was in top shape and the press report of the car sputtering and missing...almost died when object made a pass.
+The only thing we have is the statement that the car was in top shape and the press report of the car sputtering and missing...almost died when the object made a pass.
 Ronnie allegedly made the statement also to the FATE MAGAZINE reporter, Jeffrey Lies.
 I believe this effect was observed and reported accurately.
 Mr. Austin may not have realized the significance.

 d) Radio interference was confirmed by Phyllis Bruce (WAYNE COUNTY PRESS article), Mr. Austin, and the FATE reporter.
 Mr. Liss believes the area is "noisy" anyway, from his experience during the investigation he conducted.
 However, the burst of static occurred when the object made the first good pass at Ronnie, within an estimated 100'.
 This is when it zoomed toward him and swerved up over his car.
 This is where Ronnie estimated the object's size of a small automobile.